 We found that by using real-time Reports, a typical marketing team of 10 can save at least 10-15 hours per week on status updates and account management work, effectively giving you back an entire workday. ~ Dmitry Petrashev, Product Manager at Wrike.

-A strong requirement in most project managing tools is the need for excellent reporting.
+A strong requirement is a need for excellent reporting and business intelligence.

 Most times, there are two aspects to reporting